trashbirdecology/luisdva.github.io/_posts/2016-08-26-Science-is-global.md

 {% endhighlight %}

 After that, I used _stringi_ to extract the occurrences of different country names in each tweet and some more list manipulation to end up with a matrix of the presence of each country in each tweet.
+Don't mind the for loop.

 {% highlight r %}